-Currently, there is only a Python implementation and a JavaScript implementation (using the Mocha test framework for the latter).
+Currently, there is only a Python implementation and a JavaScript implementation.
 The JS runner is provided in a separate project named loads.js.

 If you have implemented your own runner, feel free to submit us a patch or a pull request.